funkybob/formulation/README.md

 However, most template-based solutions wind up being slow, because they rely on many templates.

-Formulation works by defining all the widgets for your form in a single "widget template".
+Formulation works by defining all the widgets for your form in a single "widget template", and loading it once for the form.

 ## Usage